-The files will always be available for your use onsite in the Archives, and reference service by phone or e-mail is available for many types of requests.
+The files will always be available for your use onsite in the Archives, and through reference service by phone or e-mail is available for many types of requests.
 The online finding aid will serve as your new list and you can reference it when you call us.
 In some cases, we can mark up your original list with the new box numbers and return it to you if you need it as a cross-reference.
 If this is a particular concern, please be sure to ask at the time of transfer.

 Materials in the Archives are retained permanently with very few exceptions.
 Because the materials are rare or unique, they must be used onsite in our secure reading room.
-If you need photocopies, we can provide them for you according to our photocopying policy.
+If you need photocopies, we can provide them to you according to our photocopying policy.